 In the NYCC panel, Iyoku reveals the names of the two characters – Gamma 1 and Gamma 2.
 The symbol Γ on his belt refers to the Gamma function in math.
 So it adds up.

-It’s also confirmed that both the Gamma characters (or at least one of them) are part of the Red Ribbon Army.
+It’s also confirmed that both the Gammas are part of the Red Ribbon Army.
 He has the logo on his uniform.

 Next up is Dende: